east-sussex-county-council/Escc.AzureDeployment/README.md

 You can then push the deployment repository to Azure.

-Note that you can't run the script from the copy of `Escc.EastSussexGovUK.AzureDeployment` which exists inside your deployment repository, because the process involves switching to branches where those scripts are not available.
+Note that you can't run the script from the copy of `Escc.AzureDeployment` which exists inside your deployment repository, because the process involves switching to branches where those scripts are not available.

 ### A shortcut